Jose Altuve Player Props: Astros vs. Cardinals

 Jose Altuve At The Plate

-- Altuve has seven doubles, three home runs and 13 walks while hitting .263.
+- Altuve is hitting .263 with seven doubles, three home runs and 13 walks.

-- In 57.7% of his games this season (15 of 26), Altuve has picked up at least one hit, and in seven of those games (26.9%) he recorded more than one.

-- In seven games this year (26.9%), Altuve has picked up an RBI, including two games with multiple runs batted in.
+- Altuve has driven in a run in seven games this year (26.9%), including two games with multiple runs batted in.

-- In 50.0% of his games this year, he has scored at least once.
-And he's had four games with multiple runs (15.4%).
+- In 13 of 26 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.